pingcap/docs/reference/transactions/overview.md

 ### Large transaction

-Due to the requirement of two-phase commit, a large transaction can leads to:
+Due to the requirement of two-phase commit, a large transaction can lead to:

 * OOM when excessive data is written in the memory
 * More conflicts in the prewrite phase